joey-909/whoami/README.md

-# whoami
+# Whoami: The Door For Evil

-Whoami It's A Tool That Will Help You To Create Undetectable Payloads
+Whoami Is A Tool That Will Help You To Create Undetectable Payloads.

+The Tool Support Kali And Windows And Mac Os And Test It With python3.7, python3.9+

-How To Start:
+How To Start

+Install The Tool Libraries Using The Following Command: pip install -r requirements.txt

-Just Go To The Tool Folder And Type python3 whoami.py
+And Type python3 whoami.py

-Have Fun :)
+And Thats It Have Fun :)

+Buy Me A Drink: paypal.me/youssefmohamed77